Full Description

 Contents

-Part 1: Everything You Should Know (Or Un-Know) About Anti-Trafficking
+Part I: Everything You Should Know (Or Un-Know) About Anti-Trafficking

 3. Glass Half Full?
-What it Would Mean for Anti-Trafficking if Trafficking in Persons is Actually in Decline - Dr Claire Healy
+What It Would Mean for Anti-Trafficking if Trafficking in Persons Is Actually in Decline - Claire Healy

 4. The Evolution - and Dilution - of the International Law on Trafficking in Persons - Marika McAdam

-Part 2: Anti-Trafficking at the Crossroads: The Future of Human Trafficking Interventions
+Part II: Anti-Trafficking at the Crossroads: The Future of Human Trafficking Interventions

-7. Embracing Complexity: Calling for a New Framework in Counter-Trafficking Policy and Practice - Sarah Elliott and Megan Denise Smith
+7. Embracing Complexity in Counter-Trafficking Policy and Practice - Sarah Elliott and Megan Denise Smith

-10. Marshalling a Credible Response to Slavery - Dr Aidan McQuade
+10. Justice Against Power: Marshalling a Credible Response for Slavery Eradication - Aidan McQuade